 Step 2: COMPLETE YOUR PAYROLL PAPERWORK

-Note: The Payroll Office serves the entire university and does not notify us when you have completed the I-9 process.
-If you do not respond to emails from the Office of Undergrad Research, or keep us up to date on your I-9 status, there will be a delay in you getting paid!
+Note: The Payroll Office serves the entire university and does not notify us if you complete any of the below steps there (as opposed to in our office).
+If you do not respond to emails from the Office of Undergrad Research or submit paperwork directly to the Payroll Office (as opposed to turning it into our office), there will be a delay in you getting paid!

 - Go to Northwestern’s I-9 Service Center.
 Enter your information as a new employee.
 For School/Area, select 'Central Administration.'
 For Department/Center, select '0008 Undergraduate Research Office.'

-- You will complete the I-9 eVerify process in person at the Payroll Office (720 University, 3rd Floor).
-Bring original identification documents with you to the payroll office.
-Federal regulations mean that no copies or faxes are permitted.
+- You will complete the I-9 eVerify process in person at the Payroll Office (1800 Sherman 3rd floor, Suite 3500 (8:30am-5pm Mon-Fri).
+Acceptable documentation can be found HERE, and you must bring original identification documents with you.
+Federal regulations do not allow us to accept copies or photos.

-- Federal and Illinois Employment Forms.
+- Personal Data, Federal and Illinois Employment, & Child Services forms.
 Fill out these forms and bring them in person to the Office of Undergraduate Research.